Cumulocity-IoT/c8y-releasenotes/content/release-10-6-6/documentation.md

 ### Installation and operations guides

-In addition to the Installation & Operations guides already provided for previous versions, the following new guides are now available through the [Software AG Empower Portal](https://empower.softwareag.com/):
+In addition to the Installation & Operations guides already provided for previous versions, the following new guides are now available through the [Cumulocity software download center](https://download.cumulocity.com/):

 * **Connectivity** - Installation & operations guide
 * **DataHub** - Installation & operations guide